We talk to Wes Zandt at the Down Under Centre about what you need to know to pass your Skills Assessment

 Make Your Migration to Australia a Success

-Starting the process of migrating to Australia is an exciting time, but can also involve much bureaucracy.
+Starting the process of migrating to Australia is an exciting time but can also involve much bureaucracy.
 If you’re concerned about what you need to do, don’t panic as there are many resources available to help make the transition smoother.
-The Down Under Centre has many great migration services that will help you with any migration advice and Australia skills assessments.
+The Down Under Centre can assist you with your Skills Assessment and Skilled visa application. https://www.downundercentre.com/skilled-visas-australia

 For additional information about the Trade Skills Assessment, we’d advise you to contact The Down Under Centre.
 Wes Zandt and the Down Under Centre are a comprehensive source of information and expertise in all areas of skilled trade migration to Australia.
-You can speak to Wes Zandt or any of his team at The Down Under Centre on 0203 376 1555 or email .
+You can the Down Under Centre on 0203 376 1555 or email .
 They are a friendly bunch and will be happy to help – especially if you mention that you were referred by PSS!

 Wes Zandt Talking To Two Tradies About Their Skills Assessment and Migration Plans